 CVM Upper and Lower Floor Tour Stops

-1. Green Commons: "All About One Health" featuring NC Museum of Natural Sciences, toxicology, pathology, and a live mussel exhibit.
+2. Green Commons: Introduction to One Health featuring NC Museum of Natural Sciences, Population Health and Pathobiology, toxicology, and a live mussel exhibit.
 Learn how human and veterinary medicine complement one another.
-Pick up your ONE HEALTH Challenge sheet to earn a certificate.
+Pick up your challenge sheet to earn a One Health Certificate.

 3. Main Hallway: Visit with members of student organizations focused on international, business, diversity, and volunteer opportunities in veterinary medicine.